 Mr. Fresco was an associate and a Chesterfield Smith Fellow in Holland & Knight's Miami office prior to his work in Washington, D.C.
 He also served as a law clerk to the Honorable Daniel T.K.
 Hurley of the U.S. District Court for the Southern District of Florida.

-In May 2019, Mr. Fresco was appointed to the Homeland Security Advisory Council.
+From May 2019 to March 2021, Mr. Fresco served on the Homeland Security Advisory Council.

 He has taught various courses on immigration law and ethics as an adjunct professor at The George Washington University Law School and American University, Washington College of Law.

 In Chambers USA – America's Leading Business Lawyers, Mr. Fresco was recognized for Immigration in the 2018-2020 guides.
 One market source comments: